leahdevries/LeahdeVries_project/README.md

 Version 1.0 11/25/2014
 ===================

-##GENERAL USAGE NOTES

-## INTRODUCTION

-This app showcases the use of twitter cashtags on a heatmap
-- with the help of Dillon Buchanan's tutorial
-- shows recent tweets of said cashtags

-Written with JADE and SASS using socket.io and node.js
+Twitter Heatmap and News Feed showcases Twitter cashtags on a heatmap (with the help of Dillon Buchanan's tutorial) and real-time tweets.
+Built with [Node.JS]( www.nodejs.org ) using Twitter's OAUTH and Live Streaming API.

+##ABOUT
+The Twitter Heatmap and News Feed was created to gain an understanding of node.js and socket.io.
+This is a fun way to keep track of your stocks and utilizes the Twitter API.
+This app was built using pre-processors [Jade](http://jade-lang.com/) and [SASS](http://sass-lang.com/) with the help of [Gulp](http://gulpjs.com/), which are all awesome, and you should totally try them out if you haven't yet.

 ## INSTALLATION

+1. To install the Twitter Heatmap and News Feed, download the file and unzip.
+Using the command line, navigate to the folder

-Use the Terminal utility to run the command-line version (The Terminal utility is in the Mac OS X Applications / Utilities folder.)
+2. You can use the Terminal utility to run the command-line version (The Terminal utility is in the Mac OS X Applications / Utilities folder.)

-- Download and install node.js.
-For instructions (to download follow this link: http://nodejs.org/)
-- Install and run gulp through command line.
-- Start node server.
+3. Install all node modules by typing ```npm install```

+4. You will need to install Gulp globally as well ```npm install gulp -g```

+5. To compile the JADE and SASS files to HTML and CSS run ```gulp``` then ```gulp watch```

+5. Run your server by typing ```node server.js``` and typing in your browser ```localhost:3000```

 ## License